microsoft/vscode-wiki/How-to-Contribute.md

 * Run the `Developer: Toggle Developer Tools` command from the Command Palette in your development instance of Code to launch the Chrome tools.

 The **extension host** process runs code implemented by a plugin.
 To debug extensions (including those packaged with Code) which run in the extension host process, you can use VS Code itself.
-Switch to the Debug viewlet, choose the `Attach to Extension Host` configuration, and press `F5`.
+Switch to the Debug viewlet, choose the `Attach to Extension Host` configuration, and press <kbd>F5</kbd>.

 ### Unit Testing
-Press `CMD+SHIFT+T` (`CTRL+SHIFT+T` on Windows) to start the unit tests or run the tests directly from a terminal by running `./test/run.sh` from the `vscode` folder (`test\run` on Windows).
+Press <kbd>CMD+SHIFT+T</kbd> (<kbd>CTRL+SHIFT+T</kbd> on Windows) to start the unit tests or run the tests directly from a terminal by running `./test/run.sh` from the `vscode` folder (`test\run` on Windows).
 The [test README](https://github.com/Microsoft/vscode/blob/master/test/README.md) has complete details on how to run and debug tests, as well as how to produce coverage reports.

 ### Linting
 We use [tslint](https://github.com/palantir/tslint) for linting our sources.
 You can run tslint across the sources by calling `gulp tslint` from a terminal or command prompt.
-You can also run `gulp tslint` as a Code task by pressing `CMD+P` (`CTRL+P` on Windows) and enter `task tslint` In this way the tslint warnings show up in the `Errors and Warnings` quick box and you can navigate to them from inside Code.
+You can also run `gulp tslint` as a Code task by pressing <kbd>CMD+P</kbd> (<kbd>CTRL+P</kbd> on Windows) and enter `task tslint` In this way the tslint warnings show up in the `Errors and Warnings` quick box and you can navigate to them from inside Code.

 To lint the source as you make changes you can install the [tslint extension](https://marketplace.visualstudio.com/items/eg2.tslint).